Paternal age effect: Life expectancy

 A 2008 paper found a U-shaped association between paternal age and the overall mortality rate in children (i.e., mortality rate up to age 18).
 Although the relative mortality rates were higher, the absolute numbers were low, because of the relatively low occurrence of genetic abnormality.
 The study has been criticized for not adjusting for maternal health, which could have a large effect on child mortality.
 The researchers also found a correlation between paternal age and offspring death by injury or poisoning, indicating the need to control for social and behavioral confounding factors.

 In 2012, a study showed that greater age at paternity tends to increase telomere length in offspring for up to two generations.
-Since telomere length has effects on health and mortality, this may have effects on health and the rate of aging in these offspring.
+Since telomere length affects health and mortality, this may affect the health and aging rate of the offspring.
 The authors speculated that this effect may provide a mechanism by which populations have some plasticity in adapting longevity to different social and ecological contexts.

-Fertility of the father

-A 2001 review suggested older men have decreased pregnancy rates, increased time to pregnancy and increased infertility at a given point in time.
-When controlling for the age of the female partner, comparisons between men under 30 and men over 50 found relative decreases in pregnancy rates between 23% and 38%.

 Associated social and genetic characteristics

 Parents do not decide when to reproduce randomly.
 This implies that paternal age effects may be confounded by social and genetic predictors of reproductive timing.

 A simulation study concluded that reported paternal age effects on psychiatric disorders in the epidemiological literature are too large to be explained only by mutations.
 They conclude that a model in which parents with a genetic liability to psychiatric illness tend to reproduce later better explains the literature.

 Later age at parenthood is also associated with a more stable family environment, with older parents being less likely to divorce or change partners.
 Older parents also tend to occupy a higher socio-economic position and report feeling more devoted to their children and satisfied with their family.
 On the other hand, the risk of the father dying before the child becomes an adult increases with paternal age.

 To adjust for genetic liability, some studies compare full siblings.
-Additionally, or alternatively, studies statistically adjust for some or all of these confounding factors.
+Additionally, studies statistically adjust for some or all of these confounding factors.
 Using sibling comparisons or adjusting for more covariates frequently changes the direction or magnitude of paternal age effects.
 For example, one study drawing on Finnish census data concluded that increases in offspring mortality with paternal age could be explained completely by parental loss.
 On the other hand, a population-based cohort study drawing on 2.6 million records from Sweden found that risk of attention deficit hyperactivity disorder was only positively associated with paternal age when comparing siblings.